Harbor Creek School District: Central Campus

-Harbor Creek High School
+Harbor Creek Senior High School

 The high school serves grades 9 through 12.
 It is located at the intersection of U.S. Route 20 (Buffalo Road) and PA Route 531 (Depot Road).

 Athletics

 The Harbor Creek Huskies are a member of PIAA District 10.
 The teams participate in either the 2A, 3A, or 4A classifications.
 The school district currently sponsors 13 varsity level sports: